ttezel/bayes/readme.md

 Returns an instance of a Naive-Bayes Classifier.

 Pass in an optional `options` object to configure the instance.
 If you specify a `tokenizer` function in `options`, it will be used as the instance's tokenizer.
-It receives a (string) `text` argument - the strings you pass in via `.learn()` and `.categorize()`.
+It receives a (string) `text` argument - this is the string value that is passed in by you when you call `.learn()` or `.categorize()`.
 It must return an array of tokens.
 The default tokenizer removes punctuation and splits on spaces.

 Eg.